Tennessee Higher Education Commission

 1: Important Agency Information to Note

-Pursuant to the Tennessee Higher Education Authorization Act of 2016 (Tenn.
+Pursuant to the Tennessee Higher Education Authorization Act of 2016, as amended (Tenn.
 Code Ann. § 49-7-2001, et seq.), the Tennessee Higher Education Commission (THEC) is directly responsible for the oversight and operation of degree and non-degree granting accredited and unaccredited institutions that offer a wide variety of academic, career, technical, and trade programs.
 Pursuant to the State Authorization Reciprocity Agreement Act (Tenn.
-Code Ann. § 49-7-1501, et seq.), THEC also serves as the State Authorization Reciprocity Agreement Entity.
-The division within THEC that staffs these functions is the Division of Postsecondary State Authorization (DPSA).
+Code Ann. § 49-7-1501, et seq.).
+The division within THEC that staffs the authorization process is the Regulatory Compliance Division (RCD).
+THEC also serves as the State Authorization Reciprocity Agreements (SARA) State Portal Entity.
+RCD also manages and acts on Exemption Determination Requests.

 2: Types of Educational Providers Authorized